How Maslow’s Hierarchy of Needs can help you recession-proof your business

 Philosophically and practically speaking, getting from rung one to two leads you past rung one and a half, which is where you can establish higher-level food/clothing/shelter and water businesses – such as the vegetarian cooking classes I mentioned.
 We’re still dealing with survival issues, but on a higher level.
 Here survival is not so much about finding food, but about staying alive longer by keeping toxins and fats out of our bodies, rather than scrambling for our next meal.

 At the other end of the spectrum, people don’t usually begin an intensive search for meaning – or God – until some crisis strikes or they feel so out of sorts – one of my teachers called it divine discontent – that they feel they have no choice but to venture inward for their answers.
 You probably know tons of people like this.
-Again, it’s the need that spurred them to take classes, devour books, watch “The Secret” and so on.
+Again, it’s the need that spurred them to take classes, devour books, and so on.

 People have built successful businesses helping others move from crisis to inner peace.
 And it’s not to say anyone is being taken advantage of in a bad – or needy – situation.
 It’s just that at a certain point in our lives, we have these needs and we look for answers.
 If you’re Johnny-on-the-spot with an answer for their need, you’re hired!